Anello-Photonics/docs-A1/unit_configuration.rst

 .. note:: The GNSS INS unit has output data rate constraints when outputting data over RS-232.
 In RTCM mode, ODR is limited to 100 Hz.
 In ASCII mode, ODR is limited to 50 Hz.

+Some configurations require a system reset after changing, such as the ODR and baud rate: #APRST,0*58

 Orientation describes the coordinate axes used in IMU and INS output in terms of the EVK coordinate axes (shown on EVK label).